ventsiR/ventsiR/README.md

 I am coming up on 2 years of experience in driving & delivering projects at Stanley Black & Decker and have a Masters in Mathematics.
 I am experienced with Python and SQL, as well as mainstay business services like Power BI, Alteryx & Power Automate.

-I am currently learning C to shape my programming fundamentals and working on my regex to add to my versatility.
+I am currently learning C to strengthen my programming fundamentals and working on my regex to add to my versatility.

 # 📧 Contact / more info
 - ventsipr@gmail.com